aaronclotaire-beep/Optimal-split-of-orders-across-liquidity-pools/README.md

 # Optimal-split-of-orders-across-liquidity-pools
-We implement the stochastic approximation algorithm described on page 11 for the optimal allocation of buy orders in dark pools under a shortage configuration.
+We implement the stochastic approximation algorithm described on page 11 of the attached document for the optimal allocation of buy orders in dark pools under a shortage configuration.
 That is, the total volume available in the dark pools is smaller than the volume we want to execute, so the remaining volume is executed on the regular market.

 We generate pseudo-realistic data following the approach proposed on page 15, based on order book data from certain stocks on the Paris Stock Exchange.